 We could sit here and wax lyrical about who the best operator is and why you should be playing as Fuze, but that is not the intent of this article.
 The mission is to try and give you a reason to play this game, and firstly we are going to start with

-Now the word realism gets thrown around all the time and all for a whole manor of different reasons.
-With Rainbow Six Siege I believe that its the closest thing that you will come to being in a real tactical situation, unless of course you are part of a real life tactical team, in which case…carry on, good work and all that.
+Now the word realism gets thrown around all the time and all for a whole manner of different reasons.
+With Rainbow Six Siege I believe that its the closest thing that you will come to being in a real tactical situation, unless of course, you are part of a real-life tactical team, in which case…carry on, good work and all that.

 Whilst is isn’t all sunshine and rainbows, it does get frustrating when you are peeking around a corner and your face gets remodelled by someone sitting staring at you.
 Only to have the kill cam show you that you were essentially stood in the middle of the doorway.
 This gets frustrating time and time again.

 So a little about the realism of the game and then lets move onto the next section that makes the game great to play.
 We are talking…

 This game is all about the audio, from being able to tell where the enemy is breaching, to the sounds of their heavy feet upstairs.
 All of the sound effects play a part in the game.